 What is terrorism?
-As used in modern journalism, it requires three things: non-state actors, a political agenda, and innocents must be killed intentionally.
+As used in modern journalism, it requires three things: non-state actors, a political agenda, and the intentional killing of innocents.
 How are civilian deaths in terrorism different from collateral damage in, say, war?
 Ken introduces Alan Dershowitz, professor of law at Harvard.
 Is terrorism ever morally justifiable?
 Dershowitz explains why state sponsored warfare and is not as bad as terrorism.
 Dershowitz explains why he thinks that terrorism is not always wrong.

 What philosophical views are useful for thinking about terrorism?
 Dershowitz answers that he would not want a single ethical view to dominate thinking about ethical matters.
 Is torture justified if it means that you can find a ticking time bomb by torturing a suspect?
 Dershowitz thinks that it can be justified in certain circumstances.
 John explains how Dershowitz's utilitarian views play into his philosophy.
 Dershowitz explains why he thinks that the distinction between civilian and military should be changed to a continuum of civilianness.
 Have there been any successful uses of terrorism?
 Is terrorism rational?
 Ken and Dershowitz both think that it is rational, although it is not the only rational course of action.

-- Amy Standen the Roving Philosophical Reporter (Seek to 04:48): Amy interviews Bill Ayers, a founder of the political activist group, Weather Underground, about the use of violence in political protest.
+- Roving Philosophical Report (Seek to 04:48): Amy Standen interviews Bill Ayers, a founder of the political activist group, Weather Underground, about the use of violence in political protest.

-- Ian Shoales the Sixty Second Philosopher (Seek to 49:40): Ian Shoales summarizes the history of terrorism, from the to the assassins to the zealots, from the French Revolution to World War 1.
+- Sixty Second Philosopher (Seek to 49:40): Ian Shoales summarizes the history of terrorism, from the to the assassins to the zealots, from the French Revolution to World War 1.